[SARES home]

 in Sunnyvale and is led by a team of one Emergency Coordinator with

-nine Assistant Emergency Coordinators.
+seven Assistant Emergency Coordinators.
 SARES is part of the SPECS net

 (Southern Peninsula Emergency System) and SVECS net (Silicon Valley